Give and Take Corrections with Grace

 Both will speak to who you are and what type of person you want to be viewed as.
 To me, that’s more important than the egregious error that I may have made.

-If it is pointed out to you in a kind manner that you need to work on your email skills or that you did something wrong online don’t get offended and angry.
+If you are told in a kind manner that you need to work on your email skills or that you did something wrong online, don’t get offended and angry.
 Promptly and sincerely thank the person who brought the issue to your attention.

 Look at it this way… You have been allowed to learn something new and to improve your skills.
 Then, correct the situation and make efforts in the appropriate areas to resolve it for the long haul.